Werreales/factbooks/politics/government.md

 ## Government Composition

 The current government was elected by the Parliament on November, 2018 the 30<sup>th</sup> and is effective until Febuary, 2018 the 28<sup>th</sup>.
 This government is known for cohabiting three political forces.
-The _Party for a Strong and Sovereign Werreales_ has 3 ministries (not counting the PM), whereas the _Party for a Better Federation_ has 3 ministries.
-The _Party for People_ only has 2 ministries.
+The _Party for a Strong and Sovereign Werreales_ has 3 ministries (not counting the PM), whereas the _Party for a Great Country_ has 3 ministries.
+The _Party for the People_ only has 2 ministries.

 **Minister of Economy, Trade, Agriculture, Industry and Innovation** : 櫻井博嗣, SAKURAI Hiroshi <b style="color: navy; font-size: 80%">[強国党]</b>